 "Writing with Errors"

 I sat in front of my laptop, aimlessly staring at the screen in front of me with Facebook open.
-Once my crops were planted and all the latest updates were read from everyone I was friends with, I would retire to my couch.
+Once my crops were planted and all the latest updates were read from everyone I was friends with, I retired to my couch.
 I sighed as I closed the laptop.
 I walked to the kitchen and poured another cup of coffee, then parked my butt on the couch to watch another episode of CSI.
 My life couldn't get any duller at the moment.

 That was my life, day in and day out, for the past couple of years.
 I had no friends or family.
 Some could argue that I was alone in the world, but I had my cats, and that was all that mattered to me.
 I had three cats, and they kept me sane with their unwavering love.
 Goatee, whom I named because of the little goatee he sported under his chin, was my tuxedo cat and extremely loveable.
-He was toilet trained, and I still can't figure out how he learned how to do that.
-I sure as hell did waste my time to train him.
+He was toilet trained, and I still couldn't figure out how he learned how to do that.
+I sure as hell didn't waste my time to train him.
 He even talked to me on occasions, which brightened my day.
 Anna was my long-haired princess.
 She was young, and I found her lying in my driveway and had to take her in.
 Out of the three, she was the one who loved to lie in my lap for hours.
 Tinker was multicolored and stayed to herself, but she did come out when feeding time came along.

 The few boys that were around here, I wasn't interested in.
 The ones I was interested in were gone before I even worked up the courage to ask them out.
 I had taken a couple of college classes, but quit when my father became ill.
 I stayed here in Forks to take care of him, and when he passed, well, I never left.
 The day of my father's funeral, I stopped at the gas station to get gas and buy a lottery ticket.
 Who knew that paying tribute to my father would pay off?
-I mean, he bought lottery tickets from here all the time; it was something that he liked to do.
+I mean, he bought lottery tickets from there all the time; it was something that he liked to do.
 Since he was no longer with me, I thought, what the hell, and bought one in his honor.
-He was sometimes able to win back a couple of bucks here and there when he bought one, but when I did it in his memory that day, I won millions.
+He was able to win back a couple of bucks here and there when he bought one, but when I did it in his memory that day, I won millions.
 After the dust cleared and everything was said and done, I was set for life.
 I never saw the need go back to Phoenix with my mother; my house, Dad's house, the home I grew up in, I couldn't bear to get rid of it.
 Also, the car I got; both were paid off, and all I had to worry about were the other monetary things in life.
 I didn't have to work, but kept my job at Newton's to pass the time.

 My life changed when I fell at Newton Outfitters one day.
 I was laid up in bed for weeks on end, trying to recover from the surgery I had to have.
 Walking was something I always had trouble with and apparently when I fell over the stupid parking block in front of the store, well, I did more harm than good.
 The doctor told me that years of constantly falling had weakened the ligaments in my ankle, and they needed to repair the damage.
 Since I was alone, the doctor wanted me to hire a nurse to help me out.
 I did; she cleaned and did a couple of things around the house, and I spent the majority of the time in bed.